seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Would a quick 15-minute chat be useful to brainstorm potential high-ROI tech opportunities specific to Zipline's CPG focus?
 No obligation.

+    Simply reply to this email or text me at 530-638-3238 to schedule a free session.

     Best regards,

     Sean Dinwiddie